No, ghostwriting isn’t Caspar the Friendly Ghost churning out blog posts on a daily basis.

 They are professional and easy to work with

-While there’s always a couple of bad apples, if a writer has worked with big publications and is a successful ghostwriter, they won’t get there for no reason.
+While there are always a couple of bad apples, if a writer has worked with big publications and is a successful ghostwriter, they won’t get there for no reason.

 Save time and energy